 Stephanie Barclay is a Professor of Law at Georgetown Law School, and the Faculty Co-Director of the Georgetown Center for the Constitution.
-Her research focuses on the role our different democratic institutions play in protecting minority rights, particularly at the intersection of free speech and religious exercise.
-Barclay‘s work is published or is forthcoming in leading journals such as the Harvard Law Review, the Chicago Law Review, the University of Pennsylvania Law Review, and the Yale Law Journal Forum.
-One of her articles was also selected for the 2020 Stanford/Harvard/Yale Junior Faculty Forum.
-Her work has been featured in many media outlets, including The New York Times, The Wall Street Journal, The Washington Post, USA Today, Bloomberg BNA, The Hill, and Law 360.
+Her work examines the relationship between constitutional rights and democratic governance, with particular emphasis on religious liberty, free speech, and the protection of minority communities.
+Barclay‘s work is published or is forthcoming in leading journals such as the Chicago Law Review, the Cornell Law Review, Harvard Law Review, the Journal of Law and Religion (Cambridge Univ.
+Press), the University of Pennsylvania Law Review, the Vanderbilt Law Review, the Virginia Law Review, the Washington University Law Review, and the Yale Law Journal Forum.
+Her forthcoming book, Constitutional Rights in a Democracy, is under contract with Oxford University Press.
+Her work has been featured in numerous media outlets, including The New York Times, The Wall Street Journal, The Washington Post, USA Today, Bloomberg BNA, The Hill, and Law 360.
 And her work has also been cited by the U.S. Supreme Court.

 Prior to joining Georgetown, Barclay was twice voted Professor of the Year.
 Barclay has also litigated constitutional cases at both the trial and appellate level, including before the U.S. Supreme Court.
 Barclay served as a law clerk to Judge N. Randy Smith on the U.S. Court of Appeals for the Ninth Circuit, and to Justice Neil M. Gorsuch of the U.S. Supreme Court.